2of/ReactChessBoard/README.md

 ![Screenshot](./screencap2.png)
 ## Features

 you can kinda play.
-This is about an hour of work
+This is about an hour of work and the 'model' just palys random white moves

 ## TO DO